Ceci007/vidly/readme.md

 ## Introduction

-This project is the back-end and front-end of vidly, an imaginary video rent application.
+This project is the back-end and front-end of vidly, an imaginary video rent application

 ![back-end screenshot](./back-end-screenshot.png)